1 How is Family Law different to the Family Provisions Act?

 # 20 Have you ever seen couples reconciling while talking to you?

 Never while they went through the break up.
-But I have seen four people reconciling later after the divorce and getting back together.
-And to the best of my knowledge they are still together.
-But I have only seen this four times out of thousands of clients.
+But four people reconciled later after the divorce and got back together.
+And to the best of our knowledge they are still together.
+But that is only four couples out of thousands of clients.

 Disclaimer: Tax Talks does not provide financial or tax advice.
 This applies to these show notes as well as the actual podcast interview.
 All information on Tax Talks is provided for entertainment purposes only and might no longer be up to date.
 You should seek professional accredited tax and financial advice when considering whether the information is suitable to your or your client’s personal circumstances.